Financial Survey: Peninsula Energy (OTCMKTS:PENMF) & Western Uranium & Vanadium (OTCMKTS:WSTRF)

-Peninsula Energy (OTCMKTS:PENMF) and Western Uranium & Vanadium (OTCMKTS:WSTRF) are both small-cap basic materials companies, but which is the better business?
-We will contrast the two businesses based on the strength of their institutional ownership, valuation, dividends, earnings, analyst recommendations, profitability and risk.
+Peninsula Energy (OTCMKTS:PENMF) and Western Uranium & Vanadium (OTCMKTS:WSTRF) are both small-cap basic materials companies, but which is the superior stock?
+We will contrast the two companies based on the strength of their valuation, risk, earnings, institutional ownership, profitability, analyst recommendations and dividends.

 Profitability